-Several measurement techniques were used to characterise metal and TiO2 NPs (Fig. 1, D).
+Several measurement techniques were used to characterise metal and $TiO_2$ NPs (Fig. 1, D).
 Particles were analysed with TEM as well as STEM and STEM-EDX (JEM-F200 cFEG, Jeol, Tokyo, Japan).
-For STEM, high-angle annular dark-field (HAADF) and annular bright-field (ABF) detectors were used.
+For STEM, high-angle annular dark-field

+- (HAADF) and annular bright-field (ABF) detectors were used.
 Au, Pt, Cu and Ni particles were measured separately or coated on TiO2, in TEM mode.
 The coated aerosol particles were further analysed in STEM mode and STEM-EDX.
 The image analysis tool ImageJ (Fiji, v.1.54.f) was used for quantification and characterization of the particles.
-After differentiation of the particles and the background grid via manual adjustment of the colour threshold of the images, quantitative (2D projected area and number of particles within one $\mu$ m of the grid) and qualitative information (morphology) were determined.

-Gravimetric measurements of particles collected on Teflon filters were conducted using a high precision balance (Model XPR2, Mettler Toledo, Columbus, USA).
+After differentiation of the particles and the background grid via manual adjustment of the colour threshold of the images, quantitative (2D projected area and number of particles within one m of the grid) and qualitative information (morphology) were determined. - Gravimetric measurements of particles collected on Teflon filters were conducted using a high precision balance (Model XPR2, Mettler Toledo, Columbus, USA).
+For STEM-EDX analysis of metal NPs coated TiO2 films, lamellas (thin cross sections of the films) were prepared using a

-applied to minimize charging effects.
-For the STEM-EDX analysis of metal NP coated TiO2 films, lamellas were prepared using a FEI Helios NanoLab 650 DualBeam (FEI, Hillsboro, USA) and a protective layer of Au or C was deposited with a sputter coater before the lamella preparation.
+FEI Helios NanoLab 650 DualBeam (FEI, Hillsboro, USA).
+Depending on which metal NP was deposited on the $TiO_2$ , a

+- 125 protective layer of gold or carbon was deposited with a sputter coater or a carbon coater.
 Since the TiO2 film surface is rough, a layer of about 100 nm thickness was deposited.
-Au or C was used to prevent the transitions in the EDX from overlapping with the material of the NPs.
-A Pt or C-layer was then deposited onto this protective layer using first electron-induced deposition (5 keV, 3.2 nA) of approximately 200 nm and afterwards ion-induced deposition (30 keV, 83 pA) of approximately 800 nm in a small defined rectangular area for lamellae preparations.
-Sample cutting and polishing were carried out with the focused ion beam at a beam energy of 30 kV and beam currents ranging from 240 pA down to 83 pA.
+To prevent damage from ions an additional double layer of platinum or carbon was deposited.
+The first Pt or C-layer was deposited using electron-induced deposition at a beam energy of 5 keV and a beam current of 3.2 nA.
+The second Pt or C-layer was deposited with ion-induced deposition at a beam energy of 30 keV and a beam current of 83 pA.
+Sample cutting and polishing was carried out with the focused ion beam at a beam energy - 130 of 30 kV and beam currents ranging from 240 pA down to 83 pA.
 The sample thickness was < 75 nm.
 The imaging of TEM lamellas was carried out with a JEOL JEM-F200 instrument operated in STEM-mode at a beam energy of 200 kV.
 A scanning mobility particle sizer (SMPS, TSI, Shoreview, USA) consisting of a soft X-ray neutralizer (Model 3087), electrostatic classifier (Model 3080), DMA (Model 3085) and CPC (Model 3776) was used to monitor particle size distributions.
-The instrument was operated with a 1.5 l/min sample flow and a 15 l/min sheath air flow and a scanning range of 1.5 nm to 64 nm with a theoretical 50% detection efficiency diameter ( $D{50}$ ) of 2.5 nm of the CPC.
+The instrument was operated with a 1.5 l/min sample flow and a 15 l/min sheath air flow and a scanning range - 135 of 1.5 nm to 64 nm with a theoretical 50% detection efficiency diameter ( $D{50}$ ) of 2.5 nm of the CPC.

-155 3 Results and Discussion
+3 Results and Discussion

-- 3.1 Metal nanoparticles - 3.1.1 Particle morphologies
+3.1 Metal nanoparticles

+140 3.1.1 Particle morphologies

 Au, Pt, Cu and Ni metal NPs were generated with the SDG and collected for 2 hours, approximately 1.3 s after exiting the spark generator, by diffusion onto TEM grids.
 They were then analysed via TEM for their morphology.
 Fig. 2 shows TEM micrographs of all four metals, with particle sizes ranging between < 2 nm up to > 50 nm for all metals.
 The significant differences in number concentrations and morphologies are summarized in Table 1.
-Smaller particles are overrepresented in the micrographs of Fig. 2 due to the deposition via diffusion.